raydenlim/tp/docs/UserGuide.md

 _Say goodbye to chaos and hello to an organized and efficient classroom experience._

-F.A.K.E.J.A.R.V.I.S. is the **ultimate solution for CS1101S Avengers who manage a multitude of tutoring tasks.** This platform empowers you to efficiently track assignment gradings, monitor person participation, and seamlessly plan tutorials, consultations, and mastery checks.
-This is your one-stop solution to managing your time and people as a CS1101S Avenger!
+F.A.K.E.J.A.R.V.I.S. is the **ultimate solution for CS1101S Avengers who manage a multitude of tutoring tasks.** This platform empowers you to efficiently track assignment gradings, monitor student participation, and seamlessly plan tutorials, consultations, and mastery checks.
+This is your one-stop solution to managing your time and students as a CS1101S Avenger!

 <!-- * Table of Contents -->
 <page-nav-print />